Madrid, Surigao del Sur: Religion

 The town is dominated by Roman Catholic by more than 87 percent.
 There are other religious sects present in the area as such Aglipayans, Iglesia ni Cristo, UCCP, Islam and other Protestants groups.

 Labor force

 About 8,434 people who are considered as productive population ages more than 15 years old, more than 63 percent are in the labor force.
 More than 92 percent of the household populations who are in the labor force are employed and roughly 8 percent are considered as unemployed.
 The remaining 36 percent of the total household population considered as productive individuals are not in the labor force.

 Economy

 Tourism

 Madrid is not identified as a major tourist destination of the Province of Surigao del Sur due to the lack of existing attractions, facilities and amenities.
 Tourism related activities have never been developed nor given as top priority project because of strong competition from the neighboring towns.
-Despite of the limited contribution of tourism industry to the local economy, the town possesses different scenic spots awaiting for development, such as the following:
+Despite the limited contribution of tourism industry to the local economy, the town possesses different scenic spots awaiting for development, such as the following: